Ed Kuepper: 1973–1978

 Ed Kuepper's music career began in 1973 when he formed The Saints in Brisbane initially as a garage band, Kid Galahad and the Eternals.
 The line-up was Kuepper on lead guitar, Chris Bailey on lead vocals and Ivor Hay on piano.
 Early in the next year Hay switched to bass guitar and Jeffrey Wegener joined on drums, and they were renamed as The Saints.

-Their early sound was a hybrid of Howlin' Wolf, Pretty Things, and The Stooges; it "eventually coalesced into [their] own distinctive sound as defined by Kuepper's frenetic, whirlwind guitar style and Bailey's arrogant snarl" according to Australian musicologist, Ian McFarlane.
+Their early sound was a hybrid of Howlin' Wolf, The Pretty Things, and The Stooges; it "eventually coalesced into [their] own distinctive sound as defined by Kuepper's frenetic, whirlwind guitar style and Bailey's arrogant snarl" according to Australian musicologist, Ian McFarlane.
 By 1975 Hay switched to drums when Wegener left and Kym Bradshaw joined on bass guitar.
 The group had difficulty finding performance venues, and converted Bailey and Hay's share-house into a music venue, Club 76.

 In 1976, the group wanted to record their material but found no interest from the Brisbane music industry.
 In September of that year they set up their own marketing company, Eternal Promotions and their own label, Fatal Records.
 They pressed 500 copies of their debut single, "(I'm) Stranded" co-written by Kuepper and Bailey.
 The track was lauded by Jonh Ingham of Sounds magazine as the "single of this and every week".
 In November the group were signed to EMI which quickly pressed their single and by December issued an album of the same name.

 The group relocated to Sydney and then London, by May 1977, where they were promoted as punk rockers, however they eschewed "the spiky-topped, safety-pinned style of the leading UK punk groups".
 Kuepper noted "[The Saints] was a full thing by 1974.
 Two and a half years later, this incredibly fashionable movement comes along, only an arsehole would have associated himself with that".

 Kuepper remained with The Saints until late in 1978 by which time they had issued Eternally Yours (May 1978) and Prehistoric Sounds (October).
 According to McFarlane, Bailey had wanted "three-chord rockers and pop songs" while Kuepper preferred "less commercial, more cerebral material".
 Kuepper left the group, returned to Australia, and The Saints continued with Bailey using a variable line-up.